mochoabuilds/-cognition-/README.md

 ## 3.4 CORNER-STORE-SOCIAL-GRAPH TRAINING

-* We train our computer vision machines on the "Corner Store Social Graph" which better enables us to experiment and fine-tune our architectures to navigate uncertainity faster and with less computational power.
+* We train our AI/computer vision models on the "Corner Store Social Graph" to experiment and fine-tune our architectures to operate with higher accuracy and less computational power.

 * Bias is inevitable when training computer vision models for human action-object detections in video streams.
 To combat this we apply our rich Q/A towards building datasets that better debase the dominant groups claim as the norm.
 This helps our computer vision models better "see" the sensitive interpretations of what adults feel is important.
 Our reality is political, but the dominant groups claim as the norm when training computer vision machines need not be.
-Our field research is made up of the knowledge embedded in the heads of corner store staff and its regulars.
+Our field research is made up of the rules of thumb embedded in the heads of corner store staff and its regulars.
-* Guided by our mixed-method approach, we hand label (encode) human-object interactions in a set of video streams, in order for the computer vision models to be able to learn what actions look like (decode) from a variety of different biases, angles, etc. Hand labeled data includes: thematic coding of personal interviews, sensory impressions, neighborhood idiosyncrasies, blind spots and unstated goals, Q/A, etc.
+* Guided by our mixed-method approach, we hand label (encode) human-object interactions in a set of video streams, in order for the computer vision models to be able to see scenarios with their own "intuition".
+We then use those translated rules of thumb to make decisions (decode) from a variety of different biases, angles, etc.
-* Once the models have digested these video streams, the algorithms are let loose on corner store video streams for various classification accuracy/generalizability experiments.
+* Once the models have digested these video streams, the classifications algorithms are let loose on corner store video streams for various accuracy/generalizability experiments.

 * STEP 1 >> DataCollection - Video Streams & Hand Labeling
 * STEP 2 >> TidyDataSet - In-house hand-labeling/autonencoder makes use of collected data that are semantically similar to label human-object interactions in video streams